What Is a Negligence Claim for a Stillbirth?

 No amount of money will change what happened, and no parents ever choose to make a stillbirth compensation claim simply to compensate for the loss of their child.
 Most want answers as to what happened and why, and to ensure no other families go through the same harrowing experience.

 Any monies that are recovered through a medical negligence claim for stillbirth can be used in a positive way, such as to pay for private counselling for psychiatric injuries or grief.
-Discover time limits to ensure you are still entitled to claim.
+Learn more about claim time limits to ensure you are still entitled.

 • What is the average birth injury settlement in the UK?